MolimoWang/EventManagementSystem/03-design/usecases/docs/07-view_venue_details.md

 ## Basic Course of Events
 1. The administrator, organizer or user click the view venue details functionality from different page.
-2. The system turn to view venue details page(28-view_venue_details.png) which displays the venue details, including:
+2. The system turn to view venue details page(28-view_venue_details.png) which displays the venue details;
-   - Venue Name
-   - Address
-   - Capacity
-   - Contact Information (name, phone, email)

 ### Sequence Diagram